w3c/event-timing/README.md

     readonly attribute boolean cancelable;
 };

+partial dictionary PerformanceObserverInit {
+    // If an entry of type "event" has duration < |threshold|, the entry won't be dispatched. double threshold = 50;
+};

 // Contains the number of events which have been dispatched, per event type. interface EventCounts {
   readonly attribute unsigned long click;